Narco (song): Use by Edwin Díaz

 The song's popularity is associated with that of Edwin Díaz, the closer for the New York Mets.
-Díaz first used the song as his walkout song during 2018, when he played for the Seattle Mariners.
+Díaz first used the song as his walk-out song during 2018, when he played for the Seattle Mariners.
 After he was traded to the Mets, he briefly changed his walkout song to "No Hay Limite" by Miky Woodz, though "Narco" retook its position as Díaz's walkout song beginning in 2020 after Díaz's poor performance throughout the latter portion of the 2019 season; the song began to increase in popularity among Mets fans throughout the 2020 MLB season.
 Christopher Powers of Golf Digest later described the song as having "a fire beat", while describing it as "hilarious" that "a guy known for catastrophically blowing saves had such great entrance music".
-During the 2021 and 2022 MLB seasons, Díaz's performance would improve and, by 2022, the song had become a favorite among fans of the Mets.
+During the 2021 and 2022 MLB seasons, Díaz's performance would improve, and by 2022, the song had become a favorite among fans of the Mets.
 Matt Monohan, writing for Major League Baseball, said that the use of "Narco" as a Díaz's entrance song is one of "the best all time" among baseball entrance music.
 On August 30, 2022, Timmy Trumpet attended the Mets' game against the Los Angeles Dodgers and met Díaz.
 Timmy Trumpet described himself as "officially a Mets fan for life"; this was the first professional baseball game he ever attended.
 It was also announced that he would perform live if Díaz pitched that day.
-Díaz did not enter the game, a 4–3 Mets loss, but Timmy Trumpet promised to come back the next day to play if Díaz pitched.
-On August 31, Díaz entered to pitch the ninth inning to live accompaniment by Timmy Trumpet and earned a save in a 2–1 win over the Dodgers.
+He didn't enter the game in a 4–3 Mets loss, but Timmy Trumpet promised to come back the next day to play if Díaz pitched.
+On August 31, Díaz entered to pitch the ninth inning to live accompaniment by Timmy Trumpet, and he earned a save in a 2–1 win over the Dodgers.

-Use by William Contreras
+Use by KIA Tigers

-The song is also used as walk-up music by William Contreras, a catcher for the Atlanta Braves, a division rival of the New York Mets.
-When asked about the fact that players on two rival teams were using "Narco" during an interview on MLB Network, Blasterjaxx's members declared Díaz the song's sole "official" user, with Makhlaf saying: "You can't have more, right?
-That's impossible.
-You have to choose your own song."
+A version with lyrics was originally created by the cheering of KIA Tigers for the player Socrates Brito, starting from the 2022 season.
+The fan-created lyrics and dance moves of the cheering song became instantly popular in Korea to the point that even the opposite team started cheering along.
+In a late 2022 interview with SBS News, Timmy became positively surprised to the cheering and fan moves of the Tigers, before says his blessings and mention his love for South Korea and Baseball.

+After the exit of Socrates after the 2024 season, the song got new lyrics and now is sung as a all-team song for the KIA Tigers, used at start of the team at-bats.